NullPointerYeet/connectivity_checker/README.md

 A desktop application for monitoring network connectivity with real-time status updates and notifications.

+## Releases

+You can download the latest release for your operating system from the [Releases page](https://github.com/matijamandic/network-monitor/releases).

+Available versions:
+- Windows (.zip)

 ## Features

 - Real-time network connectivity monitoring